nlohmann/json/README.md

 - Clang 3.4 - 3.7
 - Microsoft Visual C++ 14.0 RC

+Note using GCC 4.8, the unit tests cannot be compiled due to a [bug in the preprocessor](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=55971).

 I would be happy to learn about other compilers/versions.

 ## Examples